mligg23/CorNav-Site/README.md

-# MO-VLN-Site
+# CorNav-Site
-Official site for Paper "MO-VLN: A Multi-Task Benchmark for Open-set Zero-Shot Vision-and.Language Navigation"
+Official site for Paper "CorNav: Autonomous Agent with Self-Corrected Planning for Zero-Shot Vision-and-Language Navigation"